11. Foreign Function Interface

 keyword.
 All the types defined in the above table, except

-, are allowed for the parameters of a foreign function.
+:void, are allowed for the parameters of a foreign function.

-accepts several options:
+Define-external accepts several options:

 -

-is used to define the type of the value returned by the foreign function.
+:return-typeis used to define the type of the value returned by the foreign function.
 The type returned must be chosen in the types specified in the table.
-For instance:(define-external maximum(:int :int) :return-type :int)
+For instance:(define-external maximum(:int :int) :return-type :int)defines the foreign function maximum which takes two C integers and returns an integer result.
+Omitting this option default to a result type equal to

-(i.e. the returned value is undefined). -
+:void(i.e. the returned value is undefined). -

-whose application executes the C function calledmin
+minimumwhose application executes the C function calledmin. -

-is used to specify the library which contains the foreign-function.
+:library-nameis used to specify the library which contains the foreign-function.
 If necessary, the library is loaded before calling the C function.
-So,(define-external minimum((a :int) (b :int)) :return-type :int :entry-name "min" :library-name "libminmax")
+So,(define-external minimum((a :int) (b :int)) :return-type :int :entry-name "min" :library-name "libminmax")defines a function which will execute the function

 Hereafter, are some commented definitions of external functions: